Download a FREE E-Book with 20 Easy Weeknight Dinners

 Jump to Recipe

-Take 20 minutes at night to prepare this Overnight French Toast Casserole.
+Prepare this Overnight French Toast Casserole at night before bed.
 Then, in the morning, just bake and enjoy the perfect sweet breakfast!

 Above view of a baked french toast casserole in a casserole dish